karuppiah7890/web-games/game-of-life/STORY.md

 I could follow this implementation too :P This is way more easier to jot down and understand, though there are many ways to say the same thing

 First, I could - iterate through the alive cells and filter down the cells which will still remain alive in the next generation

+---

+Finally I have implemented it all.

+I had to make some changes to the way I stored the set of cells and include `has` and `add` methods.
+I will have to write tests for those 🙈

+I also implemented in a very messy manner.
+I gotta see how I can make it better.
+But to start off, I want to add more tests with the other patterns to see if it all works fine

+The code has the explanation of how it has been implemented.
+After iterating through alive cells and checking which ones will still remain alive, I iterated through the dead cells near the alive cells and checked which one would become alive :)